flrdv/frameworkforge/README.md

 # Framework Forge

 ## Motivation
-There are many benchmarks existing, **and none of them is correct**.
-Neither does this, because its purpose is not to demonstrate, how fast frameworks will work on the simple hello world and/or adding big latencies syntactically.
-This is just not representative: the more latency there is, the less contribution of the framework.
-So, we're basically measuring how well __the language__ can hang in I/O. For example, adding 500ms latency already erases any overhead by framework, so it basically makes no sense.

-However, we do benchmark the **bare framework overhead**.
-Databases aren't the part of it.
-So what we do, is checking edge cases like:
-- Bare GET request
-- Simple Hello-world POST request
-- Huge request with a veeery long request line and a lot of headers
-- Colossal body in POST request

-So by that, we can see the overhead of the framework by itself.
-No matter what happens in business logic, **if you're already looking at benchmarks - it must be fast enough to gain from web-framework switching**.
+**There are many benchmarks, and none of them is correct.
+So neither does this one.**

+The more delay in user code, the less contribution of the framework into the overall performance.
+So by that, there won't be tests of CRUD or any other kind of applications, that are IO-bound.
+Instead, what we're testing here is the pure performance of web-frameworks.

+Almost always, the web-framework doesn't matter, if the user-code executes for too long.
+For example, 500ms of delay already levels almost any of toolchain's cost.
+But if you do want to switch to another instrument, thus looking benchmarks, your business logic must be already fast enough to gain from the switching.
+In this case, more interesting would be to look at how different libraries handle with different edge-cases.
+No matter whether it's a simple GET, file distribution, huge HTTP request or the request, that causes the application to respond with an error.

 ## Approach
 Benchmark target must be a complete web-application, which uses the specified framework.
 It must neither be a